e5pecial/hamburg_rent_price_forecasting/README.md

 * Quantile Transformation for prices
 * Try RNN models
 * Try to drop more outliers & use ordinal features too
-* Also should add tests to service, refactor, change some structure, maybe add webUI
+* Also should add tests to service
+* Refactor, change some structure, maybe add webUI
+* Add logging